Investingapps/legal-documents/PRIVACY_POLICY.md

-# InvestingApps Portfolios Privacy Policy
+# VerifiedGains Privacy Policy

-**Last Updated: February 3, 2026**
+**Last Updated: February 4, 2026**

 ## Introduction

-InvestingApps Portfolios ("we," "our," or "the App") is committed to protecting your privacy.
+VerifiedGains ("we," "our," or "the App") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Reddit application.

 ## Information We Collect